Article

 The B2B market is abundant with tools and features designed to capture as much valuable user data as possible.
 A non-exhaustive list of these include:

 However, collecting every data point isn’t always efficient.
-Depending on your user activity monitoring strategy, it’s much more effective to focus on specific data points rather than taking a one-size-fits-all approach or getting lost in endless data.
+Depending on your user activity monitoring strategy, focusing on specific data points is much more effective rather than taking a one-size-fits-all approach or getting lost in endless data.

-These days, most software comes with user logging, so you have full visibility of which user has done what and can both monitor suspicious activity and dig into what happened if something went wrong.
-That is a start – but for many use cases, you would want to capture even more.
+These days, most software comes with user logging, so you have full visibility of which user has done what.
+You can also monitor suspicious activity and investigate what went wrong.
+That is a start, but you would want to capture even more for many use cases.

 Is User Activity Monitoring Illegal?